 They will help you to pinpoint what the triggers are and can also work with you on making adjustments to your diet or lifestyle to help minimize the severity and frequency of your migraines.

 They are also able to prescribe medications if needed for either migraine prevention or to be taken when you are experiencing a migraine attack.

 Depending on the severity, frequency and your medical history, your doctor may want to refer you to a neurologist for further testing and treatment as they have received additional education and experience with treating headaches.

 You can also seek medical care through an urgent care for severe migraines, such as the North Tex MedCare Clinic and Urgent Care.
 To learn more about migraine and its treatment options, call us today or book an appointment online.
-We serve patients from Fort Worth TX, Addison TX, Carrollton TX, Richardson TX, Farmers Branch TX, Hebron TX, Forest Hill TX, North Richland Hills TX, White Settlement TX, and Highland Park TX.
+We serve patients from Fort Worth TX, San Antonio TX, Addison TX, Terrell Hills TX, Carrollton TX, Richardson TX, China Grove TX, Farmers Branch TX, Hebron TX, Forest Hill TX, North Richland Hills TX, Leon Valley TX, White Settlement TX, and Highland Park TX.